tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 The following annotations are available:

-__@APSOSGiServiceProvider__ - This should be specified on a class that implements a service interface and should be registered as an OSGi service. _Please note_ that the first declared implemented interface is used as service interface!
+__@OSGiServiceProvider__ - This should be specified on a class that implements a service interface and should be registered as an OSGi service. _Please note_ that the first declared implemented interface is used as service interface!

         public @interface OSGiProperty {
             String name();
             String value();
         }

-        public @interface APSOSGiServiceProvider {
+        public @interface OSGiServiceInstance {

             /** Extra properties to register the service with. */ OSGiProperty[] properties() default {};
         }

+        public @interface OSGiServiceProvider {

+            /** Extra properties to register the service with. */ OSGiProperty[] properties() default {};

+            /** This can be used as an alternative to properties() and also supports several instances. */ OSGiServiceInstance[] instances() default {};

+            /**
+             * This can be used as an alternative and will instantiate the specified factory class which will deliver
+             * one set of Properties per instance.
+             */
+            Class<? extends APSActivator.InstanceFactory> instanceFactoryClass() default APSActivator.InstanceFactory.class;

+        }

-__@APSOSGiService__ - This should be specified on a field having a type of a service interface to have a service of that type injected, and continuously tracked.
+__@OSGiService__ - This should be specified on a field having a type of a service interface to have a service of that type injected, and continuously tracked.
 Any call to the service will throw an APSNoServiceAvailableException (runtime) if no service has become available before the specified timeout.
 It is also possible to have APSServiceTracker as field type in which case the underlying configured tracker will be injected instead.

+If _required=true_ is specified and this field is in a class annotated with _@OSGiServiceProvider_ then the class will not be registered as a service until the service dependency is actually available, and will also be unregistered if the tracker for the service does a timeout waiting for a service to become available.
+It will then be reregistered again when the dependent service becomes available again.
+Please note that unlike iPOJO the bundle is never stopped on dependent service unavailability, only the actual service is unregistered as an OSGi service.
+A bundle might have more than one service registered and when a dependency that is only required by one service goes away the other service is still available.

-        public @interface APSOSGiService {
+        public @interface OSGiService {

             /** The timeout for a service to become available.
 Defaults to 30 seconds. */ String timeout() default "30 seconds";

             /** Any additional search criteria.
 Should start with '(' and end with ')'.
 Defaults to none. */ String additionalSearchCriteria() default "";

+            /** If set to true the service using this service will not be registered until the service becomes available. */ boolean required() default false;

         }

-__@APSInject__ - This will have an instance injected.
+__@Inject__ - This will have an instance injected.
 There will be a unique instance for each name specified with the default name of "default" being used in none is specified.
 There are 2 field types handled specially: BundleContext and APSLogger.
 A BundleContext field will get the bundles context injected.
 For an APSLogger instance the 'loggingFor' annotation property can be specified.
 Please note that any other type must have a default constructor to be instantiated and injected!

-        public @interface APSInject {
+        public @interface Inject {
             /**
              * The name of the instance to inject.
 If the same is used in multiple classes the same instance will
              * be injected.